OpenFreeEnergy/alchemiscale/docker/README.md

 The following series of commands are sufficient for setting up Docker on an AWS EC2 instance running Amazon Linux.
 Updated for Amazon Linux 2023.
-However, please use the launch template XXXX to spin up a new instance as it will use an AMI that has all dependences installed (so you will not have to do the steps below).
+However, please use the launch `template alchemiscale-template` to spin up a new instance as it will use an AMI that has all dependences installed (so you will not have to do the steps below).

 ```bash
 # Install docker